 You Will Need:

-1 litre white vinegar
+1 litre of white vinegar (here’s where I buy vinegar in bulk).

-3 large spoons of salt
+3 large tablespoons of salt.

 Add your salt to your vinegar and stir until dissolved.

-Once the salt is dissolved add your washing up liquid, and stir well.
+Once the salt is dissolved add your washing-up liquid, and stir well.

-For small weeds and younger dandelions spray the solution directly on to the leaves.
+For small weeds and younger dandelions spray the solution directly onto the leaves.